fboes/blogophon/docs/markdown.md

 ```

 There are also [special post types](special-post-types.md), which are activated by choosing a special `Classes` value.
+These may also alter `Schema` if you have not chosen to do so manually (see above).

 Basic Markdown example
 ----------------------

 To get you started quickly, here is a small Markdown example.
-For more information check out the full [Markdown documentation](https://daringfireball.net/projects/markdown/syntax).
+For more information check out the full [documentation for "Github Flavored Markdown"](https://github.github.com/gfm/).
 There is also a small guide on [how to use `_` and `<i>` for meaningful italics](https://logrocket.com/blog/youre-using-em-wrong).

 ```markdown
 Title of your document